Cosenza Calcio: Cosenza Calcio

 The club was founded in 1926 as "Cosenza Foot-Ball Club" (the year 1914 is a reference to the first historic match played in the town of Cosenza on 23 February 1914) and enjoyed a long time in the professional leagues, spending several years in the Serie B. They also won the Anglo-Italian Cup in 1983.
 In 2003, Cosenza 1914 was expelled from professional league.

-In 2003 an illegitimate phoenix club was found as A.S.
-Cosenza F.C..
+In 2003 an illegitimate phoenix club was founded as A.S.
+Cosenza F.C.
 In 2004, old Cosenza won the appeal and was admitted to 2004–05 Serie D. Thus that season there was a derby.
 In 2005 new Cosenza switched its denomination into A.S.
 Cosenza Calcio, after the fall of old Cosenza.